Skip to content Skip to footer navigation

 How to avoid sharing file cache#

-There are two ways to avoid sharing a file cache between your deployment releases:
+There are three ways to avoid sharing a file cache between your deployment releases:

 1. Some services, like Laravel Forge, may allow you to configure the "shared paths" between deployments.
 If your application allows for it, you could remove the storage directory from your site's shared paths, ensuring each release has its own storage folder.